hieptl/netflix-clone/README.md

 >
 > Figure 39.
 Login page - 2 - Netflix.
 >
-> - The next part is to get email and password from input fields and then send to Firebase.
+> - The next part is to get email and password from input fields and then send them to Firebase.

-- Step 5: Replace "Login Form" component with the following code.
+- Step 5: Replace the "Login Form" component with the following code.

 ```js
 function LoginForm() {